DARANGEN: the

 Leaping over the stairs, Mabaning

-landed in the midst of the mob swinging, slashing and hacking his enemies.
+landed amid the mob, swinging, slashing, and hacking his enemies.
 Like

-a scattered sea weeds, bodies littered the palace ground.
+scattered seaweed, bodies littered the palace ground.
 Stormy winds swept

 over the sea.
 Flashes of lightning blinded the vision of the sea patrols as the